AussieSeaweed/django-sos/README.md

 # django-sos

-Django-SOS is a Django helper library.
+Django-SOS is a Python package for various Django utilities.
 The features are as follows:

 - automatically host media files during debugging: set DEBUG_SERVE_MEDIA=True in settings.py